SmoochyPit/Renameable-Items/README.md

-# Renameable Items
+# On-The-Fly Renaming

-The concept of Renameable Items is simple: enable the user to rename specific items without the use of an anvil.
+The concept of OTF Renaming is simple: enable the user to rename specific items without the use of an anvil.

 ## Usage